-Memorandum
+UNIVERSITY OF THE PHILIPPINES VISAYAS OFFICE OF THE CHANCELLOR

-26 September 2016
+, 26 September 2016

-MEMORANDUM NO. RAE 2016-09-076
+MEMORAN N MUC IO.
+RAE 2016-09-076 1

 то : ALL STUDENTS

-SUBJECT On Responsible and Judicious Use of Social Networking Sites .
+SUBJECT : On Responsible and Judici ous Use of Social Networking Sites

+x 8 x

 This is a reminder to all students to be judicious in the use of their personal social networking accounts.